pedrosdev/news-homepage/README.md

 ### What I learned

-This was a great opportunity to solidify my knowledge in flexbox, which I have been working with for a few weeks now.
+This was a great opportunity to solidify my knowledge in flexbox, with which I have been working for a few weeks now.
 Also, this was the first project I made responsive while actually knowing what I was doing (though it might still have some flaws), and one of my first experiences with event handling in JavaScript.

 ### Continued development

-I want to improve my abilities on event handling and DOM manipulation using JavaScript and also use different CSS properties and features on my future projects.
+I want to improve my abilities on event handling and DOM manipulation using JavaScript and also try some different CSS properties and features on my future projects.

 ## Author